Taxes to be cut on certain goods and activities – how could cost of living package help you?

 This is good news for people living outside London.
 Those in the capital can already get free travel on the London Underground using a five to 15-year-old zip card.

-The expected benefit to consumers is more than £150 million a year, the Treasury said.
+The tax cuts are expected to save consumers more than £150 million a year, according to figures from the Treasury as part of the Summer Savings initiative.

 Will the cost of living measures help you?